mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

 * Unit B is similar.
 * The Cat unit is has expected frequency of 2 claims from the indicated limit, with severity given by a Pareto distribution with shape parameter 1.8, scale 500, shifted left by 500.
 This corresponds to the usual Pareto with survival function :math:`S(x) = (500 / (500 + x))^{1.8} = (1 + x / 500)^{-1.8}` for :math:`x \ge 0`.

 The portfolio total (i.e., the sum of the units) is computed using FFTs to convolve (add) the unit's aggregate distributions.
 All computations use the same discretization bucket size; here the bucket-size ``bs=2``.
-The method :meth:`port.recommend_bucket` suggests a reasonable bucket size.

-.. ipython:: python
-    :okwarning:

-    print(p07.recommend_bucket().iloc[:, [0,3,6,10]])
-    p07.best_bucket(16)

-The column ``bsN`` correspond to discretizing with 2**N buckets.
-The rows show suggested bucket sizes for each unit and in total.
-For example with ``N=16`` (i.e., 65,536 buckets) the suggestion is 1.727.
-It is best the bucket size is a divisor of any limits or attachment points. :meth:`best_bucket` takes this into account and suggests 2.
+See :ref:`For Portfolio Objects`.

 A :class:`Portfolio` object acts like a discrete probability distribution, the same as an :class:`Aggregate`.
 There are properties for the mean, standard deviation, coefficient of variation, and skewness, both computed exactly and numerically estimated.